Sehmimul/QOSF-task_1-SWAP_test/README.md

 # QOSF-task_1-SWAP_test

+# NOTE: The code may take some time to run as as I iterate a number of times while optimizing.
 ## In this project I answered the 3 questions below:

 The Swap test is a simple quantum circuit which, given two states, allows you to compute how much do they differ from each other.